-- A payment will be deducted on an ongoing basis until the student gives written notification of termination of this payment plan authorization to the Business Office or until the end date listed below. - Debit/Credit card transactions resulting in declination of the card will be attempted again for 5 consecutive days.
-If not approved within 5 days, the student account will be subject to \$30 service charge and possible termination of the plan. - Notifications of declined payments will be directed to the student via email. - A returned ACH transaction will result in a \$30 service charge to the student account.
-Two returned transactions may result in plan termination with payment due in full. - There will be a \$1.50 convenience fee for all ACH transactions (using routing and account numbers). - When using credit or debit cards for payments, there will be a 3.0 % convenience fee charged for each transaction (or a \$2 minimum). - Any changes to the payment plan must be made at least 5 days prior to the payment date.
-Once change is allowed per semester.
-After that, a \$20 fee per change is applied.
+A payment will be deducted on an ongoing basis until the student gives written notification of termination of this payment plan authorization to the Business Office or until the end date listed below.

-- Any unpaid balance after completion and/or termination of the payment plan is the responsibility of the student. - Payment only accepted via credit/debit card or from a US bank account.
+- Debit/Credit card transactions resulting in declination will be subject to a \$30 service charge.
+Two declined transactions may result in plan termination with payment in full - Notifications of declined payments will be directed to the student via email. - A returned ACH transaction will result in a \$30 service charge to the student account.
+Two returned transactions may result in plan termination with payment due in full. - Convenience fees will apply based on the payment method chosen when setting up the payment plan. - Any unpaid balance after completion and/or termination of the payment plan is the responsibility of the student. - Payment only accepted via credit/debit card or from a US bank account.

-When students have been accepted for admission, students, parents, and/or guardians accept all of the conditions of payment as well as all regulations of the College.
+When students have been accepted for admission, students, parents, and/or quardians accept all of the conditions of payment as well as all regulations of the College.